Iskra Lawrence Shared a Compelling Message About Body Dysmorphia and Disordered Eating

 We all know Iskra Lawrence for breaking down society's standards of beauty and encouraging people to strive for happiness, not a number on the scale.
 The body-positive role model has appeared in countless Aerie campaigns with zero retouching and is always posting inspirational and motivational messages on the 'gram.

-"I wish I had known that Photoshop and retouching didn't make me perfect or beautiful," she wrote.
+"I wish I had known that Photoshop and retouching didn't make me perfect or beautiful," she wrote in the post.
 "Also that I didn't have to be a 'male fantasy.'
-Look how posed the pic on the left is, how squished my poor boobies are.
 This was again another societal fantasy I thought as a woman I was expected to be."
 (Related: Iskra Lawrence On Why You Don't Need a Body-Positive Reason to Share a Bikini Pic)

 Lawrence spent years of her career as a model, thinking she was supposed to look a certain way in order to fit in.
 "When I started modeling, I was so focused on the scale, so focused on looking a certain way, that I didn't even realize I had a mental health issue," she previously told Shape.
 "I was working out so hard, to the point where I was dizzy and my eyesight would become blurry.
 I was obsessively writing down how many calories I was consuming, and my diet was so poor that I was constantly tired and would often fall asleep in the middle of the day.
 Despite that, mentally, I always felt like a failure because I could never reach the aesthetic or standard I'd set for myself or what I thought society expected of me."
 (Related: Why Body-Shaming Is Such a Big Deal-and What You Can Do to Stop It)